-Almost every airline, bus or train carrier has their own logo and colors.
-For some of them, the brand is important for its recognizability, while others are less known.
+Almost every airline, bus, or train carrier has its own logo and colors.
+For some of them, the brand is important for being recognizable, while others are less known.
 For us, logos matter.

-tl;dr: Here is the PSD (Photoshop) template you may be looking for.
+tl;dr: Here is the Photoshop template you may be looking for.

 People ❤️ brands

 Travelers are especially interested in travel brands.
-That’s the main reason why we carefully prepare logos for those carriers that appear on Kiwi.com – to help people quickly realize who they’ll travel with.
+That’s the main reason we carefully prepare logos for those carriers that appear on Kiwi.com—to help people quickly realize who they’re traveling with.

 How many of these logos are you able to identify just from this screenshot?
 Two?
 Three?
 Are you a seasoned traveler from Europe?
 Maybe you recognize all of them.

-We believe that it’s not enough to just mention the brand name in some small text in the caption – we want to provide information that will help people quickly recognize their favorite airlines.
+We believe that it’s not enough to just mention the brand name in some small text in the caption.
+We want to provide information that helps people quickly recognize their favorite airlines.
 Using well-crafted logos helps us achieve this (and it looks great too 🥳).

 Having a nice logo isn’t rocket science